 It's best served steamed rice with vegetables for a complete meal.
 This popular Chinese dish hails from Sichuan, China and it's known for it's comforting taste and aroma!

-Doubanjiang (豆瓣酱) is a spicy broad bean paste that is thick, red and salty.
-It's known as the "soul of Sichuan Cuisine" as it's often used in many Sichuan dishes.
+Doubanjiang (豆瓣酱) is a thick, red, salty, spicy broad bean paste and known as the "soul of Sichuan Cuisine".
+It's used in many Sichuan dishes like noodles, meat dishes, vegetable stir-fries, seafood, marinades, in sauces and more!

 The paste is made of fermented broad beans, soybeans, chili peppers, rice or flour and salt.
 Different brands vary in spice and fermentation.
-Below is an image of the brand I used called "Pixian Broad Bean Paste with chili oil".
+I also share which brand I recommend in the FAQ section below.

-The best part about this mapo tofu recipe is it comes together quickly making it great for busy weeknights or meal prep.
+The best part about this dish is it comes together quickly making it great for busy weeknights or meal prep.
 It's even tastier next day as the tofu soaks in the surrounding flavors!

 Ingredients & Substitutes